 Graviera cheese comes in second to feta as the most popular cheese in Greece.
 It's a hard cheese with a light to deep yellow color, small irregular holes, a hard rind, and flavor ranging from slightly sweet and nutty to a bit spicy.
 The most common Cretan version comes from sheep's milk or sheep's milk mixed with a small amount of goat's milk.
-Graviera from Naxos uses cow's milk.
+Graviera from the Greek island of Naxos uses cow's milk.
 Under protective designation of origin (PDO) rules, graviera must contain at least 40 percent fat, with a maximum moisture content of 38 percent.
 This gives it a high calorie count—about 110 per 1-ounce serving.
 But it's also a good source of calcium and protein.

 What Is Graviera?

 Other than feta, graviera from Crete or Naxos is probably the easiest cheese to find outside of Greece.
 It's sold in wheels or wedges; you can often identify it by the crisscross marks on the rind, which come from the cloth used to drain it.
-The Greek word for graviera is γραβιέρα Κρήτης and it's pronounced ghrahv-YAIR-ah KREE-tees.
-It may be available in larger grocery stores but you can definitely find it in Greek markets and specialty cheese shops or online.
-Like many imported cheese, it commands a premium price.
+The Greek word for graviera is γραβιέρα, and it's pronounced ghrahv-YAIR-ah.
+It may be available in larger grocery stores, but you can definitely find it in Greek markets and specialty cheese shops or online.
+Like many imported cheeses, it commands a premium price.

 How Graviera Is Made